nathanmcnulty/M365-Learning/Powershell Modules.md

 ## AzureAD Preview Powershell Module

-I find these to be the easiest to work with, and I tend to prefer the Preview module which  has support for newer features sooner.
-If you will be working primarily in Azure AD and not in other Azure components, this might be the best choice for you.
+I tend to prefer the Preview module which has support for newer features sooner.
+These are a little less flexible than the Az modules and often requires the use of the -All switch.
+You may find yourself having to query far more than you want and filtering with a " | Where-Object " more often than you'd like.
+I'd play with both Az and AzurAD modules and see which fits your scenario best.
 <p>&nbsp;</p>

 ## AzureAD Preview Installation